pivotal/docs-tap/vs-extension/troubleshooting.hbs.md

 # Troubleshoot Tanzu Developer Tools for Visual Studio

-This topic describes what to do when encountering issues with Tanzu Developer Tools for Visual Studio.
+This topic tells you how to troubleshoot issues you encounter with VMware Tanzu Developer Tools for Visual Studio.

 ## <a id='del-wrkld-not-running'></a> Erroneous `WorkloadNotRunningState` error message